 Around five percent of the world’s population experience hearing loss.
 While five percent of the population is also thought to experience problems with speech.

-With communication being so important to our lives, Better Speech and Hearing Month sets out to raise awareness of issues surrounding communication problems such as an inability to hear properly or to speak effectively.
+With communication being so important to our lives, Better Speech and Language Month sets out to raise awareness of issues surrounding communication problems such as an inability to hear properly or to speak effectively.

-History of Better Speech and Hearing Month
+History of Better Speech and Language Month

 For over nine decades, this month has been held, making people think about their hearing and speech.